 Vyke works by transferring you to a network provider first (ie, BT), then transferring you to the number you called.
 The company says this improves the quality of calls, as opposed to a straight wi-fi connection.

 Unlike most other VoIP providers, its rates to call real phone numbers abroad can be competitive.
-For example, using an iPhone in the UK to call a US landline would cost just 9p hour, compared with 15p on the cheapest override provider.
+For example, calling landlines in countries within its "VykeZone" - including Australia, China and the US - would cost just 9p/hour, compared with 15p on the cheapest override provider.
 Though always compare rates using the MSE CallChecker to find the cheapest way.

-- Can be used on: iPhone, Android mobiles, Blackberry, Windows computers, iPads, tablets
+- Can be used on: iPhone, Android mobiles, Blackberry, iPads, tablets, Windows computers

 - Feedback: Vyke feedback forum discussion